Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-A better looking query, a better looking result, and it works no matter how many Selectís or Whereís I add, no matter how complex I make each projection.
+A better looking query, a better looking result, and it works no matter how many Select‚Äôs or Where‚Äôs I add, no matter how complex I make each projection.